Hoppa till innehål

 The Linnaeus Garden Shop

 The museum shop at the Linnaeus Garden is in full bloom.
 Here you’ll find cards, posters, and gifts featuring designs from the time of Olof Rudbeck and Carl Linnaeus, alongside works by contemporary Swedish botanical illustrators.
+Nature enthusiasts can browse books on plants, insects and biodiversity, as well as a selection of balcony and gardening accessories.

 Discover more of Linnaeus’s Uppsala: